minhhuynhc/git-fundamental/StudyGuide.md

-SOME DEFINITIONS:
+## SOME DEFINITIONS:
+- working directory:
 - staging area: lastest commited file
-- git repository: save all the change(commit) SOMETHING EXTRA:
+- git repository: save all the change(commit)
+	+ local repo
+	+ remote repo

+## SOMETHING EXTRA:
-ls: list file/folder in folder ls -a: list all ls -al: list all in list format ls <folder>: list in folder
++ls: list file/folder in folder
++ls -a: list all
++ls -al: list all in list format ls <folder>: list in folder